Mikey-E/Point-Cloud-Annotation-Generator/README.md

 ```

 Outputs:
-- For each PLY: rendered images are stored under a descriptive render directory
+- The output directory mirrors the input folder structure.
+For each input PLY, outputs are written under: `<out>/<relative_input_dirs>/<ply_stem>/`
-- For each PLY: an `annotations.json` with per-image captions and a `summary`
+- Inside each PLY folder: a descriptive render directory plus an `annotations.json` with per-image captions and a `summary`
-- At the output root: `dataset_annotations.jsonl` one record per PLY
+- At the output root: `dataset_annotations.jsonl` (one record per PLY; includes summary and paths only — per-view captions are stored in each PLY's annotations.json)

 ## Repository layout